CAD97/sorbus/README.md

 }
 ```

-The "red" tree is a transient view of the green tree that remembers parent offsets and absolute textual position within the tree.
+The "red" tree is a transient view of the green tree that remembers parent pointers and absolute textual position within the tree.
 It is also at this level that language semantics are typically layered on top of the uniformly typed green tree.
 Rowan provides the red tree built on top of sorbus's green tree.